tom-englert/RoslynAnalyzerCookbook/README.md

 - [Integration of the analyzers into the solution](#integrate-the-analyzer-in-the-solution) without the need to create a package or install a Visual Studio extension.
 - [Pitfalls](#pitfalls) to avoid.

+## General
+Which version of `Microsoft.CodeAnalysis.*` should I reference in my analyzer?

+See this [Version map](https://andrewlock.net/supporting-multiple-sdk-versions-in-analyzers-and-source-generators/) to select a version that supports the targeting environment where the analyzers can be used.
+Since these libraries are not shipped with your analyzer, you can use the lowest version that supports your use case.

 ## Use cases
 - [Diagnostic analyzer to conditionally enforce coding rules](#use-case-1)
 - [Supression analyzers to suppress warnings depending on the context](#use-case-2)